nisarg0606/Java/README.md

 This is my Practice for java.
 Thanks for Visiting

-Here I upload all the code of Java
+Here I upload all the code of USA Java